-The above table describes the Investment Income, Gains and Losses as reported within the Group's Solvency II Quantitative Reporting Templates (QRTs) for year-end 2017.
-Note that the Investment Income reported within the Consolidated Financial Statements (page 12 of this report) records investment income and gains in respect of insurance contracts and shareholders' investments only.
-The Solvency II QRTs record investment income and gains in respect of insurance contracts, investment contracts and shareholders' investment contracts and shareholders.
+The above table describes the Investment Income, Gains and Losses as reported within the Group's Solvency II Quantitative Reporting Templates (QRTs) for year-end 2018.
+The Solvency II QRTs record investment income and gains in respect of insurance contracts, investment contracts and shareholders' investments.

-Looking at shareholder investments in isolation, gains were €0.4 million (2016: €0.6 million).
-These figures are included within the figures in the previous table (which also shows the performance of policyholder funds).
+Looking at shareholder investments in isolation, losses were €0.2 million (2017: gain of €0.4 million).
+These figures are included within the figures in the previous table together with the performance of policyholder funds.